JackStelling/BiasMitigation/LNTL/README.md

 ![Network_Diagram](Figures/network.png)

 The project attempts to push deep convolutional neural networks to 'unlearn' colour information whilst performing a pixel-wise semantic segmentation task.
 We use an auxiliary bias detection head slotted into a seminal semantic segmentation network to bin the colours into one of 8 classes.
 This colour information is then extracted out of the main semantic segmentation network via adversarial learning.
-So we let the networks play a minimax game until the bias head diverges – not due to poor performance but because the feature extraction network has unlearned the colour information making the bias detector struggle to perform its classification task.
-So we essentially penalise the feature extractor for encoding too much colour information.
+We let the networks play this minimax game until the bias head diverges – not due to poor performance but because the feature extraction network has unlearned the colour information making the bias detector struggle to perform its classification task.
+We essentially penalise the feature extractor for encoding too much colour information.

 The project builds on top of other work in the field which have shown that biases do exist within the CNNs; Often showing that models select the simplest cue for decision making.
-If colour information is available the model will surely use it as a cue for making decisions - even if it is not the correct cue to use.
-For example in the case of road driving scenes: Is a tree still classified as a tree even if it doesn't have its summer crown of leaves?
+If colour information is available, the model will surely use it as a cue for making decisions - even if it is not the correct cue to use.
+For example, in the case of road driving scenes: Is a tree still classified as a tree even if it doesn't have its summer crown of leaves?
 Or is a road still classified as such even though a winter's snow has left a white blanket over the city?
 If we are to depend on AV technology as the transportation method of the future, we must strive for a generalisable and equitable system.

 The aim of this paper is to mitigate colour bias from semantic segmentation models trained on urban driving scenes.
 The objectives of this project are twofold: